redhataccess/spandx/README.md

 `bs` | A [Browsersync config object][bs-options], in case you need to further customize spandx's Browsersync instance. | object
-`portalChrome` | Settings related to Portal Chrome, see [Portal Chrome settings][portal-chrome-settings]. | object `esi` | Set to `true` to enable processing [ESI][esi] tags, or pass in a [nodesi][nodesi] config object. | boolean or object
+`portalChrome` | Settings related to Portal Chrome, see [Portal Chrome settings][portal-chrome-settings]. | object `esi` | Set to `true` to enable processing [ESI][esi] tags, or pass in a [nodesi][nodesi] config object. | boolean or object `proxy` | Define a proxy host and a URL regex pattern for target URLs that should be proxied. | object

 ## Routes